greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 #### Can you connect all requirements directly?
 What do you do if you cannot?

 In market-driven development, requirements are usually generated from a variety of sources, including internal (e.g., engineers to management) and external (e.g., customers and partners)[3].
-As the source of the requirements is diversified, and the requirements themselves are both direct and indirect sources, it is not surprising that they have different shapes and forms, multiple levels of abstraction, and described on varying levels of refinement[3].
+As the source of the requirements is diversified, and the requirements themselves are both direct and indirect sources, , it is normal that they have different forms and multiple levels of abstraction, and described on varying levels of refinement[3].

 Because there are many different types and levels of requirements, so we cannot directly connect all the requirements.
 RAM is a requirement abstraction model that can be used to abstract requirements to complete the requirement's connection.
 RAM can abstract requirements in the same abstract level and they can be compared and set against one another.
 All the requirements can get a richer understanding through the abstract process.